Here’s what to expect when you are 28 weeks pregnant with twins:

 If Your Twins Were Born This Week

 Your twins are very early preterm and the odds of survival are better than weeks past.
 However, twins born during the 28th week still risk major medical complications and life-long health issues.
-They will spends weeks, if not months, in the NICU.
+They will spend weeks, if not months, in the NICU.
 Twins born this week average a hospital stay of about 60 days.

 What to Prepare This Week